 The Online Classroom also showcases collaborative projects between the State Library and Archives of Florida and Florida schools.
 These projects help students make a personal connection to the primary source documents that tell the stories of their communities.

-Photographs and documents from the State Library and Archives of Florida are placed together with background information.
+Photographs and documents from the State Library and Archives of Florida are placed together with background information and lesson plans.